Lennox Lewis vs. Mike Tyson

 Lennox Lewis vs. Mike Tyson, billed as Lewis–Tyson: Is On, was a heavyweight professional boxing match that took place on June 8, 2002, at the Pyramid Arena in Memphis, Tennessee.
 The defending unified WBC, IBF, IBO, and The Ring champion Lennox Lewis defeated former undisputed heavyweight champion Mike Tyson by knockout in the eighth round.
 Prior to the event, Lewis was awarded The Ring magazine heavyweight title, which had been vacant since the late 1980s and was last held by Tyson.

 Background

+A Tyson-Lewis bout seemed imminent in 1996 when Tyson was the WBC title-holder and Lewis had beaten Lionel Butler in what the sanctioning body had deemed an elimination bout for the top contender's slot.
+Discussions between both men's camps began in early 1996 and extended to the fall with Lewis and his promoters rejecting multiple offers which ranged between $8 million-to-$16 million before the challenger eventually accepted a sum of $4 million to postpone negotiations and allow Tyson to face WBA champion Bruce Seldon in a unification bout.
+After beating Seldon, Tyson chose to forfeit his WBC belt and would go on to lose his first defense of the WBA title to former two-time unified heavyweight champion Evander Holyfield.

+Following his 1997 disqualification loss to Holyfield in the rematch of their first bout, Tyson had been fined and had his license revoked by the Nevada State Athletic Commission for having twice-bitten Holyfield during the fight.
+Tyson made his initial return to boxing in 1999 before being sentenced to a second prison term later that year.

+Following several more bouts after his release, Tyson signed to face former WBO title-holder Ray Mercer in January 2001.
+However, Lewis and his camp feared a future fight with Tyson could be jeopardized should the former champion lose and thus filed a legal injunction to prevent the match with Mercer from happening, forcing Tyson to cancel the bout and instead face the reigning WBC/IBF champion.

 The fight was originally scheduled for April 6, 2002 in Las Vegas.
 However, Nevada refused to grant Tyson a license after a press conference brawl between Lewis and Tyson (see below).
-Several other states refused Tyson a license before Memphis finally bid US$12 million in order to host the fight.
+Several other states refused Tyson a license before Memphis finally bid US $12 million in order to host the fight.